ElectricMaxxx/jackalope-contentful/README.md

 # Running the tests

-Jackalope-prismic is integrated with the phpcr-api-tests suite that tests all PHPCR functionality.
+Jackalope-contentful is integrated with the phpcr-api-tests suite that tests all PHPCR functionality.

-If you want to run the tests, please see the [README file in the tests folder](https://github.com/jackalope/jackalope-prismic/blob/master/tests/README.md).
+If you want to run the tests, please see the [README file in the tests folder](https://github.com/jackalope/jackalope-contentful/blob/master/tests/README.md).

 # Things left to do

 The best overview of what needs to be done are the skipped API tests.
-Have a look at [ImplementationLoader](https://github.com/jackalope/jackalope-prismic/blob/master/tests/ImplementationLoader.php) to see what is currently not working and start hacking :-)
+Have a look at [ImplementationLoader](https://github.com/jackalope/jackalope-contentful/blob/master/tests/ImplementationLoader.php) to see what is currently not working and start hacking :-)

 Also have a look at the issue trackers of this project and the base jackalope/jackalope.